CondensateCrew/Condensate/README.md

 ![2020-03-11 10 18 11](https://user-images.githubusercontent.com/27719824/76439245-b792be80-6381-11ea-91ed-ef3130c9e573.gif)

-After coming up with a question they seek to answer with their new brainstorm idea, they can select categories that the idea pertains too, as well as a basic action.
+After coming up with a question they seek to answer with their new brainstorm idea, they can select categories that the idea pertains to, as well as a basic action.
 Default categories and actions are provided to help streamline the ideation process, while mitigating any cognitive expense prior to the beginning of the brainstorm session.
-Once the form is filled out, a summary generates, and they can proceed to enter a new session.
+Once the form is filled out, a summary generates and they can proceed to enter a new session.

 ### ROUND 1